bright/new-www/_jobs/android-developer.md

 * the ability to work independently as well as in a team
 * communicative level of English (both written and spoken)

-## Nice to have:
+## We Would Also Appreciate If You Are

-* familiarity with and understanding of Kotlin coroutines, Kotlin serialization and Data Binding
+* have experience and understand Kotlin coroutines, Kotlin serialization and Data Binding

-## Benefits and perks:

-* working in one of the best software development companies in Poland
-* business contract depending on your needs (UoP is also an option)
-* MacBook and additional accessories to your computer
-* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
-* well-equipped office in the center of Gdańsk Wrzeszcz (we provide you with a parking card)
-* Multisport card and private health care
-* Bright Lunches for you and your colleague sponsored by the company
-* an office library and internal developer's coffee talks
-* time for blogging each week (https://brightinventions.pl/blog/)
-* Bright Day once a month during which you can do non-project stuff
-* team retreats once a quarter, birthday cakes and more

-In case you have some questions, drop us a line here or at jobs@brightinventions.pl .
+In case you have any questions, contact ula@bright.dev